-If you’re into black and white architecture fine art or anything related, you probably know that many of this kind of photography show some cloud in high motion in the picture.
-This is one of the features that usually showed in architecture fine art or some landscape photography.
+If you’re into black and white architecture fine art or anything related, you probably know that many of these kinds of photography show some cloud in high motion in the picture.
+This is one of the features that is usually shown in architecture fine art or some landscape photography.
 And many people think that it is hard to make it.
 But that’s not true.
 Here are 5 steps to create long exposure clouds in photoshop

 One way to create it is by using the ND filter and long shutter speed.
 And another is by using Photoshop.
 For now, I’m just gonna show you these 5 simple steps to create a long exposure cloud in photoshop.

-5 Simple Step to Create Long Exposure Cloud in Photoshop
+5 Simple Steps to Create Long Exposure Cloud in Photoshop

 Before we begin, let me say that this tutorial is just gonna show you how to create the cloud.
 But not the architecture fine art itself.
 Click here to learn how to create black and white architecture fine art photography.